Thomas Bradwardine: Life

-He acquired several degrees from Oxford, it is presumed he acquired them on these dates: B.A. by August 1321, an M.A. by 1323, a B.Th by 133, and a D.Th by 1348.
+He acquired several degrees from Oxford, it is presumed he acquired them on these dates: B.A. by August 1321, an M.A. by 1323, a B.Th. by 1330, and a D.Th. by 1348.

-Bradwardine was a precocious student, educated at Balliol College, Oxford where he was a fellow by 1321; he took the degree of doctor of divinity, and acquired the reputation of a profound scholar, a skillful mathematician and an able theologian.
+Bradwardine was a precocious student, educated at Balliol College, Oxford, where he was a fellow by 1321; he took the degree of doctor of divinity, and acquired the reputation of a profound scholar, a skilful mathematician and an able theologian.
 He was also a gifted logician with theories on the insolubles and in particular the liar paradox.

 Bradwardine subsequently moved to Merton College, Oxford on a fellowship.
 He was afterwards raised to the high offices of chancellor of the university and professor of divinity.
-Bradwardine (like his contemporary William of Occam) was a culminating figure of the great intellectual movement at Oxford that had begun in the 1240s.
+Bradwardine (like his contemporary William of Ockham) was a culminating figure of the great intellectual movement at Oxford that had begun in the 1240s.

-Bradwardine helped revive Augustinian Theology during his time in the fourteenth century.
-Writing documents on several different subjects that included but were not limited too, speculative arithmetic, geometry, and memory of the human mind.
-Bradwardine would later write on and reject the belief the God is able to know future events and contingents to those events.
-Rejecting William of Ockhams belief to the contrary, Bradwardine was theologian along with his studies of natural philosophy.
-Accepting the idea of predestination, suggesting that all evil acts of [Humans] will are due to god.
-Stating that providence goes hand in hand with predestination theory, rejecting the idea that humans would be able to due any good on their own volition but rather they act according to gods will.
-Bradwardine would go on to write that free will and predestination theory are not mutually exclusive but rather that they can co-exist with each other, and do in fact co-exist in each other but only according to the will of god.
-Which goes along with the theory of Augustinian Theology.